 Can you believe the Fourth of July is practically here already?
-Doesn’t it feel like just yesterday that we were celebrating the holiday for 2013?
-Well, now that the Fourth of July is quickly approaching, it is time to focus on decorating our backyard for the joyous occasion.
+Doesn’t it feel like just yesterday that we were celebrating the holiday last year?
+Well, now that the Fourth of July is quickly approaching, it is time to focus on backyard 4th of July decorations for the joyous occasion.
 There are so many cool items that we can create to give our homes that festive red, white and blue look.
-Check out some of our favorite decorations for the Fourth of July below:
+Check out some of our favorite decorations for the Fourth of July below.

 1. Decorate your table accordingly